QuantEcon/lecture-python-intro/lectures/inflation_history.md

 Things were different in the 20th century, as we shall see in this lecture.

-This lecture will set the stage for some subsequent lecture about a particular theory that  economists use to think about determinants of the price level.
+This lecture will set the stage for some subsequent lectures about a particular theory that  economists use to think about determinants of the price level.